CodeandCoffeeCommunity/Code-and-Coffee-Open-Source-Collaborative/readme.md

 The Collaborative is inteded to be a light commiment opportunity.
 Collaborators can commit themselves as much or as little as they like to projects the Collaborative is managing.

 See [Collaborators](./collaborators.md) for the list of currently active Collaborators

+Any questions can be directed towards Brian Towne (BJTowne9@gmail.com)